 - Create apps that not only make kids busy, but also educate them by developing various talents and decision-making skills;

 - Create scenarios that will make kids enjoy exploration and immersion in the process;

 - Concerning educational apps and games, don’t make them too simple because kids love to overcome difficulties.
 At the same time, do not forget to encourage them for achievements;

-- Your app should impress not only kids, but also their parents, as they often make the decision to install or purchase the app.
+- Your app should impress not only childrens, but also their parents, as they often make the decision to install or purchase the app.

 One more thing – provide your apps with built-in analytics to monitor their use by the audience.
 This is not only extremely interesting, but it can also help in the future to make right decisions for a product further development.